Sweats/SweetSnip/README.md

 # SweetSnip

-A simple and easy to use cross platform screenshot tool built with wxWidgets that I wrote for myself.
+A simple and easy to use screenshot tool for Windows built with wxWidgets that I wrote for myself.
 It's similar to Microsofts "Snipping Tool" except for the following:

 1. I did not build an editing window because image editing software already exists that comes with Windows, Mac, and Linux distributions.